nullikacademy/custom-lobechat/contributing/Upstream-Sync.md

 >
 > If I redeploy, will my local chat history be lost?
 >
-> Don't worry, all of LobeChat's chat history is stored in your local browser.
-Therefore, when you redeploy LobeChat using Docker, your chat history will not be lost.
+> Don't worry, all of OpenGPT's chat history is stored in your local browser.
+Therefore, when you redeploy OpenGPT using Docker, your chat history will not be lost.